 Miller has been dead for years, so his own adjustment of reputation to reality might take a little longer.
 Mac Miller’s The Divine Feminine landed on the Rolling Stone Top 200 hip-hop albums list, outrageously enough.
 The centerpiece song on the album is “Dang!” where Miller raps such immortal lines as “I just eat pussy other people need food.”
 It doesn’t seem out of the question that Harlow will become a more working-class Mac Miller, skating by with a do-gooder sense of ethics and passable music.
 Mac Miller or Jack Harlow is not to be blamed for this American habit of elevating mediocrity, but they are the ones to benefit from it.
 The cheerful-faced alabaster rapper never adds anything.
 They lack the deep pain and complexity that characterized the work of less-famous Black artists.

 The weird adulation for Miller makes some sense.
 He actually did improve and dive into some risky production.
 But he was never a top-tier artist.
 In life, he became what he was for reasons that had more to do with the economies and psychologies of his era’s hip-hop scene than they did with his actual music.
 The mystique that makes him appear to be anything more than what he was comes largely from the fact that he’s dead.

-Jayson Buford is a New York-based writer, a lifelong Knicks fan, who loves Wu-Tang and his English bulldog, Joan.
+Jayson Buford is a New York-based writer and a lifelong Knicks fan who loves Wu-Tang and his English bulldog, Joan.
 He still watches Woody Allen movies.